CrossPoint Clinical Services Leadership Team

 Sajjan Sharma, MSW, leads our development and marketing efforts.
-Besides these responsibilities, is also Lead Pastor of the Pioneer Valley Church of Christ in Chicopee, Massachusetts.
+Besides these responsibilities, is also a Minister at Northview Church in Georgia.
 See our Staff Page to learn more about Sajjan.

 Tracy Jones, Ed.
 D., LMHC manages all aspects of clinical care in our Worcester and Stoughton offices, including staff.
 With more than 20 years experience as a supervisor, clinic director and clinical care coordinator, Tracy is an expert in managing and delivering high quality mental health counseling.
 See our Staff Page to learn more about Tracy.

 Both Rondey Allen and Sajjan Sharma serve as CrossPoint Clinical Services board members.
 They are joined by:

 Mark Jimerson is a co-founder of CrossPoint Clinical Services and a permanent member of its Board of Directors.
 Prior to moving to Puerto Rico in 2018, he served as CrossPoint’s Treasurer and Director of Operations and provided both clinical treatment and supervision.